-Government unsure how many got cost of living payment overseas
+'Unfortunate': Number of overseas Kiwis who pocketed cost of living payment unknown

 "We're not sure of the exact number, you don't know what you don't know."

-The government knew some people overseas would receive the payment as IRD is using an automated system that cannot easily tell who lives in New Zealand and who does not, Parker said.
+The Government knew some people overseas would receive the payment as IRD is using an automated system that cannot easily tell who lives in New Zealand and who does not, Parker said.

 "The only alternative was an application process, which both would have cost more than the money saved and would have taken so long."